-- (a) A resident that pays personal income taxes based on or measured by net income to another state jurisdiction is allowed a credit against tax otherwise owed under this chapter for the amount of income tax imposed on the taxfiler for the tax year by that other state jurisdiction on income derived from sources therein and that is also subject to the Metro Personal Income Tax. - (b) The credit provided under this section is the lesser of the District tax based on mutually taxed income or the tax actually paid to the other state. - (c) No credit is allowed under this section for income taxes paid to a state that allows a nonresident a credit against the income taxes imposed by that state for taxes paid or payable to the state of residence. - (d) The Administrator will establish by written policy the criteria and procedures for obtaining the credit, such as furnishing proof of tax payment to another state jurisdiction, and examples when this credit is allowed.
+- (a) A resident that pays personal income taxes based on or measured by net income to another state jurisdiction is allowed a credit against tax otherwise owed under this chapter for the amount of income tax imposed on the taxfiler for the tax year by that other state jurisdiction on income derived from sources therein and that is also subject to the Metro Personal Income Tax. - (b) The credit provided under this section cannot exceed the lesser of the proportion of the tax paid on the mutually taxed income that is otherwise due under this chapter, or the tax that would be due under this chapter on that income if it were derived from sources within the District. - (c) No credit is allowed under this section for income taxes paid to a state that allows a nonresident a credit against the income taxes imposed by that state for taxes paid or payable to the state of residence. - (d) The Administrator will establish by written policy the criteria and procedures for obtaining the credit, such as furnishing proof of tax payment to another state jurisdiction, and examples when this credit is allowed.
 The Administrator may refer to ORS 316.082 to establish these policies.
-[Ord.
-21-1465.]